Mixing by offshore wind infrastructure: Resolving the density stratified wakes past vertical cylinders: Results

 Note that for the high Reynolds number cases we consider the imbalance in the SBV budget (a maximum of 5\%) an additional source for $\mathcal{X}$, due to sub-grid-scale dissipation.
 The drag coefficient (Figure \ref{fig:bulk_efficiencies} (a)) is primarily a function of Reynolds number.
 Due to the moderate Reynolds numbers investigated, viscous forces differ considerably between $\Rey_d = 500$ and $\Rey_d = 2000$, accounting for the approximate 20\% difference in drag.
 However, there is also a large reduction in drag as the flow transitions from the weakly stratified wake to the strongly stratified wake, arising due to the suppression of the KV and development of the large recirculation region.

 TKE production, as a proportion of the power input $P_d$ (Figure \ref{fig:bulk_efficiencies} (b)), increases with Reynolds number, by approximately 15\%, due to the reduced mean-flow dissipation rate.
-There is also a Richardson number dependence that loosely corresponds to the regime change in the wake, where stronger stratification leads to a weaker TKE production, due both to the increased mean flow dissipation and the generation of the mean flow internal wave.
+There is also a Richardson number dependence that loosely corresponds to the regime change in the wake, where stronger stratification leads to a weaker TKE production, due both to the increased mean flow dissipation and the generation of the stationary internal waves.
 TKE production decreases from approximately 0.7 to 0.63 for $\Rey_d = 500$, as the flow undergoes the wake transition.

 The flux Richardson number, given by the ratio between the buoyancy flux and TKE production (Figure \ref{fig:bulk_efficiencies} (c)), appears insensitive to the Reynolds number, but varies strongly with $\Ri_d$.
 However, it is unclear how the regime change affects this ratio, since there is a large difference in the buoyancy flux between \caseone\ and \casetwo, despite both being `weakly' stratified.
 Note that for all flows simulated here, the flux Richardson number is lower than the accepted constant flux Richardson number $\Ri_f = 0.167$, particularly for the weak stratification cases.
 It is unclear how this ratio may vary with a further increase in $\Ri_d$, but given the rate of change of these curves it would not be surprising to see $\Ri_f > 0.167$, even without considering local variations with depth.
 The ratio between the destruction rate of SBV and the total buoyancy flux (Figure \ref{fig:bulk_efficiencies} (d)) is greater than 90\% for all cases aside from \casefour, where vigorous mixing processes are far from complete as the wake advects out of the integration volume.
 Generally this ratio increases with increasing $\Ri_d$, aside from \casesix\ where it drops slightly.
 There is some degree of uncertainty regarding these higher Reynolds number cases given the approximated sub-grid-scale processes.
 However, these high ratios give confidence that these simulations capture the majority of mixing processes in the wake.

 The total mixing efficiency, $\Gamma_\text{tot}$, equal to the product of the four ratios (Figures \ref{fig:bulk_efficiencies} (a) to (d)) is reported in Figure (Figure \ref{fig:bulk_efficiencies} (e). $\Gamma_\text{tot}$ is a measure of how much energy from $P_d$ results in irreversible mixing of the buoyancy field.
 The total mixing efficiency appears insensitive to Reynolds number, since the reduced drag coefficient at higher $\Rey_d$ is compensated by an increased TKE production ratio.
 However, it is strongly affected by $\Ri_d$, varying between approximately 2\% at low $\Ri_d$ and increasing to approximately 8.5\% at high $\Ri_d$.